 The inscription on the plaque reads:

 "Dedicated on 14th April 2018, this tree recognises forty

 six years of the unique relationship between the people of Nantwich and the

 decisive battles of the English Civil War was fought to relieve the Siege of Nantwich.
 This date became known as Holly Holy Day and is annually

 remembered by the Townsfolk of Nantwich and The Sealed Knot."

 The plaque also includes the

-logo of the Sealed Knot and that of Nantwich Town Council.
+logos of the Sealed Knot and Nantwich Town Council.

-Horticultural Society website, is deciduous and has tulip-shaped
+Horticultural Society website, the tulip tree is deciduous and has tulip-shaped

 flowers in the summer once it is mature and good autumn colour.